-- Objective 1: Infrastructure supports the three cities Sydney Metro City and Southwest is a city-shaping transport infrastructure project that creates an opportunity for the renewal of the Waterloo Estate (South); - Objective 7: Communities are healthy, resilient and socially connected this Planning Proposal will create a walkable place at a human scale with active street life and opportunities for cycling and use of public transport; - Objective 8: Greater Sydney's communities are culturally rich with diverse neighbourhoods the significant Aboriginal culture and heritage of the area is to be acknowledged, respected and celebrated as an integral part of placemaking. - Objective 10: Greater housing supply this Planning Proposal increases the number of dwellings in the local area, including social and affordable housing; - Objective 11: Housing is more diverse and affordable this Planning Proposal will deliver 30% social housing and 20% affordable housing, and is supported by the draft Design which requires that no less than 10% of the affordable housing provided in Waterloo Estate (South) is to be provided for Aboriginal and Torres Strait Islander housing. - Objective 12: Great places that bring people together Waterloo Estate (South) will be a connected and walkable place with open space, community facilities and a vibrant high street. - Objective 13: Environmental heritage is identified, conserved and enhanced the built form outlined in this Planning Proposal will be sensitive to, conserve and enhance the heritage items and adjoining conservation areas; - Objective 14: Integrated land use and transport creates walkable and 30-minute cities - Waterloo Estate (South) is an opportunity to locate new dwellings in a well-connected precinct supported by a public transport, walking and cycling network; - Objective 30: Urban tree canopy cover is increased This Planning Proposal protects existing trees and creates opportunities for tree planting and tree canopy growth; - Objective 31.
-Public open space is accessible, protected and enhanced This Planning Proposal provides two parks, a main park adjoining Waterloo metro and a small park for passive recreation and small-scale community events.
+- Objective 1: Infrastructure supports the three cities Sydney Metro City and Southwest is a city-shaping transport infrastructure project that creates an opportunity for the renewal of the Waterloo Estate (South); - Objective 7: Communities are healthy, resilient and socially connected this planning proposal will create a walkable place at a human scale with active street life and opportunities for cycling and use of public transport; - Objective 8: Greater Sydney's communities are culturally rich with diverse neighbourhoods the significant Aboriginal culture and heritage of the area is to be acknowledged, respected and celebrated as an integral part of placemaking. - Objective 10: Greater housing supply this planning proposal increases the number of dwellings in the local area, including social and affordable housing; - Objective 11: Housing is more diverse and affordable this planning proposal will deliver 28.2% social housing (26.5% of residential floor area) and 7.5% affordable housing (7.0% of residential floor area), and is supported by the draft Design Guide which requires that no less than 10% of the affordable housing provided in Waterloo Estate (South) is to be provided for Aboriginal and Torres Strait Islander housing. - Objective 12: Great places that bring people together Waterloo Estate (South) will be a connected and walkable place with open space, community facilities and a vibrant high street; - Objective 13: Environmental heritage is identified, conserved and enhanced the built form outlined in this planning proposal will be sensitive to, conserve and enhance the heritage items and adjoining conservation areas; - Objective 14: Integrated land use and transport creates walkable and 30-minute cities Waterloo Estate (South) is an opportunity to locate new dwellings in a well-connected precinct supported by a public transport, walking and cycling network; - Objective 30: Urban tree canopy cover is increased This planning proposal protects existing trees and creates opportunities for tree planting and tree canopy growth;

-- Objective 33.
-A low-carbon city contributes to net-zero emissions by 2050 and mitigates climate change - This Planning Proposal includes sustainability measures to improve the environmental performance of the precinct; - Objective 34: Energy and water flows are captured, used and re-used The City is exploring opportunities to provide a precinct wide water recycling facility plant.; and - Objective 38: Heatwaves and extreme heat are managed This Planning Proposal provides opportunity for increased tree canopy cover and green roofs to mitigate the urban heat island effect.
+- Objective 31.
+Public open space is accessible, protected and enhanced This planning proposal provides two parks, a main park adjoining Waterloo metro and a small park for passive recreation and small-scale community events. - Objective 33.
+A low-carbon city contributes to net-zero emissions by 2050 and mitigates climate change - This planning proposal includes sustainability measures to improve the environmental performance of the precinct; - Objective 34: Energy and water flows are captured, used and re-used The City is exploring opportunities to provide a precinct wide water recycling facility plant.; and - Objective 38: Heatwaves and extreme heat are managed This planning proposal provides opportunity for increased tree canopy cover and green roofs to mitigate the urban heat island effect.